The Pied Piper of Hamelin (1957 film)

-The Pied Piper of Hamelin is an American musical film that became the first television film when it first aired on NBC on November 26, 1957.
-It preempted that evening's telecasts of The Nat King Cole Show and The Eddie Fisher Show.
-Based on the famous poem of the same name by Robert Browning and using the music of Edvard Grieg, arranged by Pete King with special lyrics by Hal Stanley and Irving Taylor, it stars Van Johnson, Claude Rains (in his only singing and dancing role), Lori Nelson, Jim Backus and Kay Starr.
+The Pied Piper of Hamelin is an American musical film based on the famous poem of the same name by Robert Browning and using the music of Edvard Grieg, arranged by Pete King with new lyrics by Hal Stanley and Irving Taylor.
+It stars Van Johnson, Claude Rains (in his only singing and dancing role), Lori Nelson, Jim Backus and Kay Starr.
 It was directed by Broadway veteran Bretaigne Windust.
 Nearly all of the dialogue in The Pied Piper of Hamelin is spoken in rhyme, much of it directly lifted from Browning's poem.

-In contrast to the usual televised family specials of the era, the film was not presented live but on motion-picture film using three-strip Technicolor, which had previously been used on television only for the one-hour science specials Our Mr. Sun and Hemo the Magnificent.
+Initially airing on NBC on November 26, 1957, The Pied Piper of Hamelin was the first television film not presented live, in contrast to the usual televised family specials of the era, but on motion picture film using three-strip Technicolor, a tactic whose previous use on television was solely for the one-hour science specials Our Mr. Sun and Hemo the Magnificent.
 Theatrical prints erroneously bill the film as having been made in Eastmancolor.

-The film's success spawned a record album, and the film was repeated on NBC in 1958.
-It was then syndicated to many local stations, where it was rerun annually for many more years in the tradition of other holiday specials.
-The film was briefly released to movie theaters in 1966, though it did not fare nearly as well.
+Preempting that evening's telecasts of The Nat King Cole Show and The Eddie Fisher Show, the film's success spawned a record album, and it re-aired on NBC in 1958 before syndication on various local stations, where it was rerun annually in the tradition of other holiday specials.
+It received a brief theatrical release in 1966, though it did not fare nearly as well.

-Years later, Van Johnson's performance was still so fondly remembered that he played a Pied Piper-like criminal called The Minstrel on the 1966 TV series Batman.